-Forestdale’s foster care services are part of an evolving tradition of activism and innovation in child welfare.
-Our roots extend to nineteenth-century Brooklyn, where in 1854 a group of church women founded the Brooklyn Industrial School Association and Home for Destitute Children.
-The goal of the Industrial School was to teach poor children basic trade skills and, with regard to girls, to help them to “support themselves in the safety of family life and to escape the temptations of the shop and factory.”
+Forestdale’s family services are part of an evolving tradition of activism and innovation in child welfare.
+Our roots extend to nineteenth-century Brooklyn, where in 1854 a group of local women founded the Brooklyn Industrial School Association and Home for Destitute Children.
+The goal of the Industrial School was to teach poor children basic trade skills.
 By 1880 the organization ran five separate schools in neighborhoods including Brooklyn Heights, Williamsburg and “Jackson’s Hollow,” near today’s Bedford-Stuyvesant.

 In the late 19th century, shifting immigration patterns and the emergence of the public school system lead to the closing of the Industrial Schools.
 The organization changed its name to the Brooklyn Home for Children, and focused exclusively on providing residential care for abused and/or abandoned youth.